Biruk-Buye/Shopping-Trends/README.md

 # Shopping-Trends

 ## Introduction
-This is a project, i have conducted analysis in Python to get insights on customers shopping trends for a fashion retail shop.
+This is a project i have conducted analysis in Python to get insights on customers shopping trends for a fashion retail shop.
 I have cleaned and analyzed, 3900 customers data records with in three weeks deadline.
 I also Built performance dashboard in Tableau to visualize trends.
 A link for this interactive Tableau dashboard will be found at the bottom of this Readme page.

 ## About the project
 This project pinpoints shopping trends by identifying the best product sold on different seasons based on category of items among different demographics such as: age, gender, area,  etc…